-In my journey of service, I come along people who often talk about helping the unprivileged.
-They have an idea of the unprivileged as poor people.
-But, what is poor?
+In my journey of service, I come along with people who often talk about helping the unprivileged.
+They’ve got an idea of the unprivileged as poor people.
+But, what’s poor?

-I have a different idea on the meaning of the word.
+I’ve got a different idea of the meaning of the word.
 I don’t think that unprivileged has only to do with money.
-There are so many people on the world, some don’t have time, some don’t have opportunities, some don’t have physical ability, some don’t have love, some don’t have values, some don’t give goodness, some don’t have trust, some don’t have guts, some don’t have the vision.
-Someone, somewhere is poor in some thing in life.
+There’re so many people on the world, some don’t have time, some don’t have opportunities, some don’t have the physical ability, some don’t have love, some don’t have values, some don’t give good, some don’t have trust, some don’t have guts, some don’t have the vision.
+Someone somewhere is poor in something in life.

 Next time, before using the word, rather abusing the word, please, please think who is privileged and who is unprivileged?
 The giver or the receiver?

-Who is the unprivileged, we or them?
+Who’s the unprivileged, we, or them?
 Or all of us?